When a girl becomes a Kumari goddess …

-Luck was with me on my first visit as when I asked when would the next official ceremony be taking place her parents told me there would be one in a few days time.
+Luck was with me on my first visit as when I asked when would the next official ceremony be taking place.
+Her parents told me there would be one in a few days time.

 I asked if I could return and visit once more.
 I made it clear that I’d like to document the Kumari’s life and get to know them all better.
 I was invited back to join the family prior to a ceremony in Patan.
 (Do read my travel guide to Patan)

-It worked.
 In Kathmandu there were doubters though.
 How could I have been granted such a role.
 Such doubt was silenced when I was permitted to bring them as invited guests.

 Photographing the Kumari

 Being able to photograph the Kumari as her ritual make-up was being applied was a privilege.
 I will note here for the record that following this several national and international press would follow this story and try the same.
 Although I would find out later that these commercial professionals failed as I nearly did before in something much more important.